 Besides enjoying the river with various water activities (we have a video on those, watch this page for links coming up soon) you can enjoy Laughlin’s Free Classic Car Exhibition at Riverside Resort; but nearby there are a plethora of options, such as native reservations and stunning parks.
 There is even an alternative to the more famous Hoover Dam: Davis Dam, the outline of which you can spot just crossing the bridge (next to Riverside resort) onto Arizona.

 Cheaper and less elaborate than Vegas’, we found that none of them were anything to get excited about both in terms of ingredients and variety.
 However, here you can spend as little as $10 for a dinner buffet up to a maximum of around $20 for a ‘sumptuous’ (relatively speaking) seafood dinner buffet; basic all-you-can-eats with most food looking yellow or orange (reminding us of fast food), however offering more affordable crab legs, oysters and other popular seafood dishes than Vegas.
+Some buffets offer a 10% discount if you present your players card.

 A Bit of History by ‘Koutesu’: Don Laughlin is the Walt Disney of this place.
 He operated Vegas casinos before and decided to open one of his own in the ’60s.
 He acquired a motel in South Pointe, which was later renamed Laughlin by the post office.
 He rented 4 of the 8 rooms to guests (his family lived in the other 4), had some table games set up and some slots.
 His wife’s 99cent all you can eat chicken dinners were a hit.